Marjan112/tenth/README.md

     10 15 +

-If you want to print result and pop the top of the stack, you can do it too just type:
+If you want to print the result and pop the top of the stack, you can do it too, just type:

     10 15 + .